-15.0 12.0 Licensing Committee
+15.0 Licensing Committee

-- - 15.2 12.2 The Licensing Act 2003 dictates that uncontested applications shall be granted and that such applications should be dealt with by specific officers who have been so delegated by the Licensing Authority. - 15.3 42.3 Whenever relevant representations have been received from Responsible Authorities; Elected Members and/or Interested Parties in respect of an application, that application will be referred to a Licensing Sub-Committee for determination.

-15.4 12.4 Although the Licensing Authority welcomes views from all members of the community, Government guidance states that the Council as the Licensing Authority should be aware that the views of vocal minorities should not be allowed to predominate over the general interests of the community that the Licensing Committee represents.
+- 15.1 A Licensing Committee consisting of at least ten, but not more than fifteen Councillors has been appointed.
+The Licensing Committee will be kept informed by way of reports from officers on a wide range of matters which may impact on their role. - 15.2 The Licensing Act 2003 dictates that uncontested applications shall be granted and that such applications should be dealt with by specific officers who have been so delegated by the Licensing Authority. - 15.3 Whenever relevant representations have been received from Responsible Authorities; Elected Members and/or Interested Parties in respect of an application, that application will be referred to a Licensing Sub-Committee for determination. - 15.4 Although the Licensing Authority welcomes views from all members of the community, Government guidance states that the Council as the Licensing Authority should be aware that the views of vocal minorities should not be allowed to predominate over the general interests of the community that the Licensing Committee represents.

-16.0 13.0 Authorisations and Applications
+16.0 Authorisations and Applications

-- 16.1 13.1 There are a number of authorisations relating to:
+- 16.1 Here are a number of authorisations relating to:

 - Sale/Supply of alcohol

 - Regulated entertainment

 - Late Night Refreshment